shorebirdtech/docs/docs/guides/release/ios.md

 ---
-sidebar_position: 3
+sidebar_position: 2
-title: 🍎 Release a Code Push App (iOS)
+title: 🍎 iOS
-description: Release a Code Push App (iOS)
+description: Release a Code Push App to the Apple App Store
 ---

 # Releasing a code push app to the Apple App Store